HAP Radiology Billing and Coding Blog

 What Else is in the Medicare Proposed Rule for 2025? on October 28, 2024

-We covered the major points of the 2025 Medicare Physician Fee Schedule (MPFS) Proposed Rule when it came out in July, but while we’re waiting for the Final Rule to be published later in the year let’s look at another provision in the MPFS that we’ve been watching – the locality-specific payment adjustment known as the Geographic Practice Cost Index (GPCI).
+We previously covered the key aspects of the 2025 Medicare Physician Fee Schedule (MPFS) Proposed Rule when it came out in July.
+Now, while awaiting the Final Rule, let's examine another important provision: the Geographic Practice Cost Index (GPCI Medicare) and its impact on locality-specific payments.

 Categories: medicare reimbursement, MPFS, Medicare Physician Fee Schedule